operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 a valid post logout redirect URL as well.
 To keep things easy values can be the same:
 ![Keycloak-PostLogoutRedirectURI](docs/Keycloak-PostLogoutRedirectURI.PNG)

-For further details on how to setup a Keycloak Operaton Identity Service Client see documentation of [Keycloak Identity Provider Plugin](https://github.com/operaton/operaton-keycloak).
+For further details on how to set up a Keycloak Operaton Identity Service Client see documentation of [Keycloak Identity Provider Plugin](https://github.com/operaton/operaton-keycloak).
 The optional setup for securing Operaton's REST Api is described in the chapters below.

 ### Keycloak Identity Provider Plugin